-It is a requirement of AS and YQ that LCSC must: 4.1 adopt, implement and comply with this policy
+It is a requirement of AS and YQ that LCSC must:

-4.2 ensure that this policy is enforceable

-4.3 publish, distribute and promote this policy and the consequences of any breaches of the policy

-4.4 promote and model appropriate standards of behaviour at all times

-4.5 deal with any complaints made under this policy in an appropriate manner

-4.6 deal with any breaches of this policy in an appropriate manner

-4.7 recognise and enforce any penalty imposed under this policy

-4.8 ensure that a copy of this policy is available or accessible to all people and organisations to whom this policy applies

-4.9 use appropriately trained people to receive and manage complaints and allegations of inappropriate behaviour [e.g. Member Protection Information Officers]

-4.10 monitor and review this policy at least annually.
+4.1 adopt, implement and comply with this policy

+Revised by A.S.Urquhart, November 2017, to conform with Australian Sailing Member Protection Policy, Version 9 October 2016

+- 4.2 ensure that this policy is enforceable - 4.3 publish, distribute and promote this policy and the consequences of any breaches of the policy - 4.4 promote and model appropriate standards of behaviour at all times - 4.5 deal with any complaints made under this policy in an appropriate manner - 4.6 deal with any breaches of this policy in an appropriate manner - 4.7 recognise and enforce any penalty imposed under this policy - 4.8 ensure that a copy of this policy is available or accessible to all people and organisations to whom this policy applies - 4.9 use appropriately trained people to receive and manage complaints and allegations of inappropriate behaviour [e.g. Member Protection Information Officers] - 4.10 monitor and review this policy at least annually.